The Rainbow History Project: Major Grants and Support

-Archival Materials and “Archives 101” Sessions
+Archival materials and "Archives 101" sessions

 The group began collecting archival materials from historic figures and using them for research and to create exhibits.
-They hold a series of “Archives 101” training sessions to collect materials, organize and describe them, and train local activists to do archival work.

-One exhibit was “Pride: Party or Protest?,” Washington, D.C.’s first public exhibition of LGBTQ history; it examined the evolution of Capital Pride, Pride parades, and other celebrations in the nation’s capital.
+One exhibit was “Pride: Party or Protest?,” Washington, D.C.’s first public exhibition of LGBTQ history; it examined the evolution of Capital Pride, Pride parades, and other celebrations in the nation's capital.
 The exhibit was held at the Charles Sumner School from January 13 through June 11, 2006.

-As early as 2002, the need for an archival repository was acknowledged after a fire threatened the materials already collected.
 By 2008 the collection was so large that a repository was sought, and a relationship was formed with the Historical Society of Washington, D.C. (now the DC History Center)--RHP solicits, processes and selectively digitizes materials; the Historical Society stores the materials and provides researcher access.
 Materials are available to the general public at the DC History Center and their descriptions can be reviewed in the online catalog.

-As of 2022, RHP is still actively soliciting donations of archival materials.
+As of 2025, RHP is still actively soliciting donations of archival materials.

-Social Geography
+Social geography

 Since 2001, RHP has tracked the local addresses of places and spaces of key importance to the DC-area LGBTQ communities.
 Their first public session on this research was at the September, 2001 “Lavender Languages Conference” at American University.
-Another public conversation, “Places and Spaces: Mapping the Clubs, Centers, and Familiar Places of Washington, D.C.’s Gay & Lesbian Community, 1920-2000,” was held at the Washingtoniana Division of the DC Public Library on October 18, 2001.

 They continue to track these locations and solicit feedback.

-By 2005, the social geography project had expanded into creating walking tours--both self-guided and in a group.
-In response to a lack of LGBTQ offerings through Cultural Tourism DC’s walking tour program, RHP started to offer its own.
-They created tours on neighborhoods--Dupont Circle, Capitol Hill, and South Capitol Street--as well as affinity groups like African Americans, Women, and Drag.
+By 2005, the social geography project had expanded into creating walking tours—both self-guided and in a group.
+In response to a lack of LGBTQ offerings through Cultural Tourism DC's walking tour program, RHP started to offer its own.
+They created tours on neighborhoods—Dupont Circle, Capitol Hill, and South Capitol Street—as well as affinity groups like African Americans, Women, and Drag.
 Guides can be downloaded directly from their website.

-Oral History Activities
+Oral history activities

 Since its very inception, RHP has recorded narratives about life in the LGBTQ communities of the greater metropolitan Washington, D.C. area.
-They seek to do this to “preserve the history,” and are interested in “not just movers and shakers” but ordinary people as well.
 To date, they have several hundred recordings in their collection, and are actively recruiting volunteers to record and transcribe, and narrators to tell their stories.